Joshuadrp/Gear-Genie/README.md

 Gear Genie is an app made for outdoor enthusiasts.
 User will input a location and based on basic weather data fetched from openweathermap API, user will decide if to continue or not.
 If user continues then he must choose an activity to perform, and based on that input, gear data will be fetch from google sheets and it will be displayed in a table format.

+### Instructions

+The app is flexible regarding users input.
+Whenever user needs to input data, the actual answer can be typed (for example in activity, you can type climbing or 1, and both would work.)
+The program follows the flow below:

+1. Input location(it will be validated)
+2. Input wether to continue or not given the basic weather data.
+3. Choose activity to perform.
+4. Get advanced weather data and gear data displayed.
+5. Input yes or 1 to terminate program, no or 2 to restart.
+6. Proceed with step 1 again.

 ## User Stories

 ### User's goals: